camcribs/requests/.github/ISSUE_TEMPLATE/update-requests.md

 # **Describe what you will like to be uploaded**
 Databooks, update CRIBS/EP for a specifc paper etc...

-Please be detailed, don't just say *"update CRIBS for materials"*, a better way to write it is *"update the CRIBS for **EP3** in **2P2**"*
+Please be detailed, don't just say *"update CRIBS for structures"*,a better way to write it is *"update the CRIBS for **EP3** in **2P2**"*

 # Anything Else